runrig-coop/hedgerows/index.md

 # Hedgerows in the Sky
 When I tell people I make open source software for farmers, I'll occasionally hear some variation of the reply, "Why do farmers care whether their software is open source?"
 The precise response may differ in tone from the genuinely curious to slightly facetious or outright incredulous.
 "You don't actually expect farmers to read the source code or build the binaries themselves, do you?"
 I might have to concede on that last point, but it seems to me that this category of response betrays the same faulty premise in most cases.
 It assumes that farming and technology represent opposing world views, that their concerns are perfectly orthogonal to one another or distantly related at best.

-In the last couple years I haven't heard this response as often as I used to.
-I partly attribute this to the rise in the U.S. of the food sovereignty movement and the closely aligned data sovereignty movement.
-Apart from their shared naming conventions, they share a common belief that the resources we produce, consume, and depend upon each day — whether that's food, agricultural inputs, hardware, software, or data — should be controlled at the community level.
+I haven't heard this response in the last couple years quite as often as I used to.
+In part I attribute this to the rise of the closely aligned food sovereignty and data sovereignty movements in North America.
+Apart from their shared naming conventions, these two sovereignty movements share a belief that the resources we produce, consume, and depend upon each day should be controlled at the community level.
+That goes equally for food, software, hardware, agricultural inputs, or data.
+When it comes to what kind of software or farming practices the community employs, or how much food or data is imported into the community — or likewise exported — those decisions ought to happen locally.
+The power to choose should be decentralized as much as possible, but also more fairly distributed.
-Accordingly, the power to choose what foods and data are appropriate should be localized, decentralized, and more fairly distributed.
-Put another way, both movements are committed to stewarding the _commons_ — the commons for land, food, accessible tools, and knowledge.
+Put another way, both movements are committed to stewarding common resources but they don't put arbitrary restrictions on what resources that may comprise: the knowledge commons and common land are both _the commons_, one and the same.

-Unlike more libertarian ideologies, which abound within both agriculture and technology, food and data sovereignty do not imply that local control must necessarily devolve to the smallest possible unit of autonomy — in other words, to single, isolated individuals.
+Unlike more libertarian ideologies, which abound within both agriculture and technology, food and data sovereignty do not insist that local control must devolve to the smallest possible unit of autonomy — that is, solitary individuals.
 Individual autonomy is an important component for food and data sovereignty, but these movements focus their efforts on achieving community control of resources, where social relations are grounded in trust and a shared sense of place.
 On this basis, clear parallels can be drawn between the two movements' practices.
-One can compare collectivized farm management to cooperative data trusts.
-Mutual aid food programs, such as free fridges or group buying clubs, have their counterparts in the communal administration of servers for alternative social media networks like Mastodon.
+Compare collectivized farm management to cooperative data trusts, to take one example.
+Likewise, mutual aid food programs such as free fridges or group buying clubs, have their counterparts in the communal administration of servers for alternative social media networks like Mastodon.
-Efforts by small businesses to bring equity into their payment structures are reflected in the sliding scale pricing used by food coops or solidarity shares offered by some CSAs.
+Some food co-ops and farm CSAs offer sliding scale prices or solidarity shares in an effort to introduce more equity into their payment structures.
 In a similar fashion, software projects are commonly sponsored through Liberapay, OpenCollective, Ko-fi donate buttons or other "pay what you can" mechanisms.

 Though the concepts have only recently achieved notoriety in the U.S., food and data sovereignty can trace their origins to several earlier movements that